-Commonly used unit of measurement for the value or scale (potentia hydrogen = starch concentration of hydrogen) for the concentration of the active acids in a solution, which is measured by the free hydrogen ions.
-In viticulture, this is a very important criterion for the growth of the vine, the ripeness and the taste and the durability of the wine.
-Already the salary in ground (from alkaline to angry ) the temperature and the Rainfall during the growth cycle as well as the vine has great importance in terms of concentration in wine.
-It is thus expressed, inter alia, in connection with winemaking, the acidity (acidity) in the soil and a wine.
-Although this is related to the acidity in the wine (sum of different acids), but says something completely different.
+Commonly used unit of measure for the value or the scale (potentia Hydrogenii = starch concentration of hydrogen) for the concentration of the active Acids in a solution measured using the free hydrogen ions.
+In viticulture, this is a very important criterion for the growth of the vine, the ripeness of the grapes and the taste and durability of wine.
+Already the salary in ground (of alkaline to angry ) the temperature and the Rainfall during the Vegetation cycle as well as the Grape variety is of great importance in terms of concentration in wine.
+It is used, among other things, to express the acidity (acidity) in the soil and a wine in connection with winemaking.
+This is related to the acidity in the wine (sum of different acids), but says something completely different.

-The acidity in grams per liter or in per thousand indicates which acids in which amount are contained in a wine (see table below total extract ).
-This has nothing to do with the acidity.
-The degree of acidity in pH values indicates whether in total the wine (or any other solution) is acidic (0 to 6.9 pH), neutral (7.0 pH = eg water) or alkaline (7.1 to 14 pH).
+The acidity in grams per liter or in per thousand indicates which acids are contained in a wine and in what amount (see table below Total extract ).
+This has nothing to do with acidity.
+The acidity in pH values indicates whether the wine (or any other solution) is acidic (0 to 6.9 pH), neutral (7.0 pH = e.g. water) or alkaline (7.1 to 14 pH).
 The lower the value, the higher the acidity.
 For example, have a pH of 0 sulfuric acid or hydrochloric acid.
-The pH for a wine is on average between 2.8 to 3.8 pH.
-Incidentally, it does not change, or hardly does, over time (see below) bottle aging ).
+The average pH for a wine is between 2.8 and 3.8 pH.
+Incidentally, it does not change or hardly changes over time (see under Bottle aging ).

-The pH value indicates whether a wine tastes sour, less sour or even not sour.
-This is not so much of that titration determined acid content, but on the amount, type and interplay of many different acids in a wine.
-The acidity must therefore not be equated with the pH (acidity), as some substances in the wine have an alkaline effect and thus weaken the acidity.
-Therefore, two wines with the same acidity can have two different pH values (ie acidity levels).
-Thin wines with low total extract In addition to a high degree of acidity, they have a low pH value only because there are too few extractives that could weaken the acidity.
+The pH value indicates whether a wine tastes acidic, less acidic or not at all acidic.
+This is not so much due to that Titration determined acidity depends, but on the amount, the type and the interplay of the many different acids in a wine.
+The acidity should not be equated with the pH value (acidity), since some substances in wine have an alkaline effect and thus weaken the acidity.
+Therefore, two wines with the same acidity can have two different pH values (i.e. acid levels).
+Thin wines with low Total extract In addition to a high level of acidity, they only have a low pH value because there are too few extract substances that could weaken the level of acidity.

-On the other hand, low pH results better colour, prevent spoilage bacteria and allow more free, active sulfur dioxide, At the sulphurize The principle is: the lower the pH, the stronger the germ-inhibiting effect and the less sulfur is needed.
+On the other hand, low pH values result in a better one colour, prevent spoilage bacteria and allow more free, active Sulfur dioxide.
+At the Sulfur The following principle applies: the lower the pH value, the stronger the germ-inhibiting effect and the less sulfur is required.
 A malolactic fermentation is only possible from a value of 3.2 pH upwards.
-At too high pH values, as they often occur in wines from hot growing areas and certain varieties, there is a high risk that unwanted bacteria take over the malolactic fermentation.
-You may then like unpleasant wine tastings Lactic acid sting and horse sweat cause.
+If the pH values are too high, as is often the case in wines from hot growing areas and certain varieties, there is a great risk that unwanted bacteria will take over the biological acid degradation.
+You can then like uncomfortable wine mistakes Lactic acid sting and Horse sweat cause.